jknight/DotNet.Config/README.md

 ## Usage

-You can start using DotNet.Config with one line of code.
+Start using DotNet.Config with one line of code.

-If you have a config.properties file like this:
+Create a config.properties file like this:

 ````dosini
 size=12